sapphi-red/vite-plugin-static-copy/README.md

 ## Differences with `rollup-plugin-copy`

-- Faster dev server start up than using `rollup-plugin-copy` on `buildStart` hook.
+- Faster dev server start-up than using `rollup-plugin-copy` on `buildStart` hook.
-  - Files are not copied and served directly from server during dev to reduce start up time.
+  - Files are not copied and served directly from the server during dev to reduce start-up time.
 - `dest` is relative to [`build.outDir`](https://vitejs.dev/config/build-options.html#build-outdir).
   - If you are going to copy files outside `build.outDir`, you could use `rollup-plugin-copy` instead.
-Because that will not require dev server support.
+Because that does not require dev server support.
 - [`fast-glob`](https://www.npmjs.com/package/fast-glob) is used instead of [`globby`](https://www.npmjs.com/package/globby).
   - Because `fast-glob` is used inside `vite`.
 - `transform` could return `null` as a way to tell the plugin not to copy the file, this is similar to the [CopyWebpackPlugin#filter](https://webpack.js.org/plugins/copy-webpack-plugin/#filter) option, but it expects `transform` to return the original content in case you want it to be copied.
-- `transform` can optionally be an object, with a `handler` property (with the same signature of the `rollup-plugin-copy` transform option) and a `encoding` property (`BufferEncoding | 'buffer'`) that will be used to read the file content so that `handler`'s content argument will reflect the correct encoding (could be Buffer);
+- `transform` can optionally be an object, with a `handler` property (with the same signature of the `rollup-plugin-copy` transform option) and an `encoding` property (`BufferEncoding | 'buffer'`) that will be used to read the file content so that the `handler`'s content argument will reflect the correct encoding (could be Buffer);